 Dear Rowlands Pharmacy,

-For a full list of migraine treatments and remedies, visit our migraine department.
+For a full list of piles treatments and remedies, visit our piles department.

-Visit our Migraine Advice Centre page for more information and guidance about treating piles and easing the day to day discomfort of the condition.
+Visit our Piles Advice Centre page for more information and guidance about treating piles and easing the day to day discomfort of the condition.